-In this tutorial, you will learn how to convert a table to a data range (and the other way around) in Excel.
+This tutorial demonstrates how to convert a table to a data range (and the other way around) in Excel.

 Convert a Table to a Data Range

-Let’s say that we have the following table with sales data and want to convert it to a normal range.
+Say you have the following table with sales data and want to convert it to a normal range.

-As a result, we have the same data, but it’s no longer set up as an Excel table.
+As a result, you have the same data, but it’s no longer set up as an Excel table.
 To check this, click anywhere in the dataset, and see that now the Table Design tab doesn’t appear in the Ribbon.

 Convert a Data Range to a Table

-- First, click anywhere in the data range, then in the Ribbon, (2) go to the Insert tab, and (3) click on Table.
+- First, click anywhere in the data range, then in the Ribbon, go to the Insert tab, and click on Table.
 The keyboard shortcut for this is CTRL + T.

-- In the pop-up screen, the whole data range is selected by default, and “My table has headers” is checked.
-We can leave this as-is and click OK.
+- In the pop-up screen, the whole data range is selected by default, and My table has headers is checked.
+Leave as is and click OK.

 The data range is converted to a table, so when you select or click on the data, you get the Table Design tab on the Ribbon.